-- 18. Mrs E's complaint was considered by one of our Adjudicators, who concluded that no further action was required by the Trustee.
+- 19. Mr C's complaint was considered by one of our Adjudicators, who concluded that no further/further action was required by the Trustee.
 The Adjudicator's findings are summarised briefly below: - Under Rule H.4.4 of the Scheme (see Appendix), the Trustee had a wide discretion over who should receive the lump sum death benefit.
-The "Named Class" defined in Rule H.4.5 was wide enough to include Mrs J, Mrs E, Mrs B, Mr C, Mr D, Mr F and Miss G. - Genealogically, these were Mr P's closest surviving relatives when he died.
-Therefore the Trustee's initial decision to pay 50% of the lump sum death benefit to Mrs J and, after much further deliberation, to divide the balance of 50% between the other six relatives of Mr P could not be said to be a perverse or improper decision.
+The "Named Class" defined in

-- Mr P's emails of August 2013 about Mrs B showed that at that time, two months before he died, he was not on speaking terms with her.
+- Rule H.4.5 was wide enough to include Mrs J, Mrs E, Mrs B, Mr C, Mr D, Mr F and Miss G - Genealogically, these were Mr P's closest surviving relatives when he died.
+Therefore the Trustee's initial decision to pay 50% of the lump sum death benefit to Mrs J and, after much further deliberation, to divide the balance of 50% between the other six relatives of Mr P could not be said to be a perverse or improper decision. - Mr P's emails of August 2013 about Mrs B showed that at that time, two months before he died, he was not on speaking terms with her.
 However, that email correspondence was only one piece of evidence, just like Mr P's nomination form and his will.
-It was up to the Trustee to decide how much weight to give to each piece of evidence supplied. - Given the information and representations that were made to the Trustee, the decisions made by the Trustee, to pay 50% of the lump sum to Mrs J and (after further correspondence and deliberations) to divide the residual lump sum between the other relatives of Mr P was within the range of reasonable outcomes that could have been reached.
-It was clear that the Trustee considered carefully the options available to it before it reached its decision. - Mrs B and her two children were not parties to Mrs E's complaint to us.
+It was up to the Trustee to decide how much weight to give to each piece of evidence supplied. - The relative wealth of the potential beneficiaries is only one of the factors to be considered.
+Mr C and Mr D could reasonably expect to inherit money after Mrs J's eventual death. - Given the information and representations that were made to the Trustee, the decisions made by the Trustee, to pay 50% of the lump sum to Mrs J and (after further correspondence and deliberations) to divide the residual lump sum between the other relatives of Mr P was within the range of reasonable outcomes that could have been reached.
+It is clear that the Trustee considered carefully the options available to it before it reached its decision. - Mrs J, Mrs B and her two children were not parties to Mr C's complaint to us.
 The Court of Appeal established in the case of Edge v Pensions Ombudsman (1999) that the Pensions Ombudsman cannot make a direction that would adversely affect a person who is not a party to the complaint.
-Therefore the Pensions Ombudsman would not be able to make an order that Mrs B and/or her two children should repay any of the lump sums that they had been awarded. - Therefore this complaint should not be upheld. - 19.
-Mrs E did not accept the Adjudicator's Opinion, and the complaint was passed to me to consider.
-Mrs E and the Trustee provided their further comments which do not change the outcome.
-I agree with the Adjudicator's Opinion, summarised above, and I will therefore only respond to the key points made by Mrs E and the Trustee for completeness.
+Therefore the Pensions Ombudsman would not be able to make an order that Mrs J or Mrs B and/or her two children should repay the lump sums that they had been awarded. - Therefore this complaint should not be upheld. - 20.
+Mr C did not accept the Adjudicator's Opinion, and the complaint was passed to me to consider.
+Mr C and the Trustee provided their further comments which do not change the outcome.
+I agree with the Adjudicator's Opinion, summarised above, and I will therefore only respond to the key points made by Mr C and the Trustee for completeness.